St Thomas' Church, Halliwell

-St Thomas' Church is in Eskrick Street, Halliwell, a residential area of Bolton, Greater Manchester, England.
-It is an active Anglican parish church in the deanery of Bolton, the archdeaconry of Bolton, and the diocese of Manchester.
+St Thomas' Church is an active Anglican parish church on Eskrick Street in Halliwell, a residential area of Bolton, Greater Manchester, England.
+It belongs to the deanery of Bolton, the archdeaconry of Bolton, and the diocese of Manchester.
 Its benefice is united with those of five other local churches to form the Benefice of West Bolton.
-The church is recorded in the National Heritage List for England as a designated Grade II* listed building.
+The church is recorded in the National Heritage List for England as a Grade II* listed building.